katelynndonahue/social-media-api/README.md

 I began by creating a uniquely named repository on GitHub and cloned the SSH key to work locally.
 I then took the starter code and began to flesh out my initial file and folder setup.
 From there, I utilized the previous lessons to build the code, created my user and thought controllers, models, and routes.
 I used Insomnia to perform the CRUD operations.

 ## Usage
+I utilized Express.js for routing, a MongoDB database, and the Mongoose ODM.

     ```md
     ![Social Media Insomnia screen shot](./assets/images/socialInsomniaSS.png)